Residents Reminded to Take Precautions to Ensure Their Health and Well-Being

 The City of Joliet reminds residents to take precautions to ensure their health, safety and well-being during days of extreme temperatures.
+A Wind Chill Warning is currently in effect until noon, Thursday, January 8, 2015.
+Whenever temperatures are predicted to be at, or below 15 degrees, the City of Joliet sends out a Sheltering Reminder to its residents.

 Residents can seek shelter at the following locations: